Yagisan/yagisans_better_stellaris/README.md

 | Morale Damage |     1.5 |   1.50 |
 | Health        |     2.0 |   2.00 |
 | Morale        |  Immune | Immune |

+## Artifacts

+Without the Rubicator relic, artifacts are very difficult to acquire.
+Regular (Non-gestalt) empires now have a new option to buy artifacts from private collectors.
+These come at inflated prices, but do offer a way to continue acquiring them into the late game.
+If the AI has a surplus of resources, and less than 50 artifacts, they may purchase them as well.